 Intramurals.
 A-B Tech offers a wide variety of intramural activities that are open to student or employee participation.
-Check the calendar portion of the Student Handbook for a listing of intramural activities.
+Check the calendar portion of the student handbook for a listing of intramural activities.
 Students can sign up for these activities in the gymnasium of the Coman Student Activity Center.
-For more information, visit abtech.edu/intramural_sports.
+For more information, visit www.abtech.edu/sports

 Health Clinic.
 The clinic provides examinations by a licensed physician assistant/nurse practitioner.
 Student fees are \$10 per visit.
-Services include, but are not limited to, treament for aches, blood pressure evaluations, prescriptions, minor emergencies, medical questions, common cold, flu and virus care.
+Services include, but are not limited to, treatment for aches, blood pressure evaluations, prescriptions, minor emergencies, medical questions, common cold, flu and virus care.
 For more information call 828-398-7570 or email healthclinic@abtech.edu.
-Students may be seen as a 'walk-in' patient in the Ferguson Center for Allied Health and Workforce Development (AHWD) in room 115.17
+Students may be seen as a 'walk-in' patient in the Ferguson Center for Allied Health and Workforce Development (AHWD) in room 115.17.